How Online Tools Can Make Teaching Writing Easier

 In my English classes at South Kitsap High School in Washington state, students use online tools to practice their writing skills.
 We are new to this technology, but we are thrilled by what we have seen so far.

 However, not all of these tools are designed equally.
 With so many options out there, it can be a daunting task to sift through all the choices.
-Here are four key features to look for in a high-quality online writing tool.
+Here are four key features for a high-quality online writing tool.

 4 Benefits Of Teaching Writing With Online Tools